 Rabbi Sendrow served his first pulpit in Southwest Florida for eighteen years.
 While there, he joined the Conservative Movement’s Rabbinical Assembly.
 Rabbi Sendrow served two terms as treasurer for the Rabbinical Assembly’s Southeast Region, and as vice-president for the Southeast Region’s Central Council.
 He served for ten years as a chaplain for the Lee County Sheriff’s Office, and was as a member of the Ethics Committee and the Clergy Credentials Committee for Lee Memorial Health Systems.
 He was a founding board member of the Lee County Domestic Violence Council, and also founded the Chevra Kadisha of Fort Myers.

 Rabbi Sendrow has published articles and sermons in several publications including The American Rabbi, and a story in Chicken Soup for the Jewish Soul.
-He blogs and podcasts on various subjects at www.RabbiBen.org.
+He is an Adjunct Professor of Bible at Butler University.
 Rabbi Sendrow lives in Carmel with his wife, Arlene, and their three children, Evan, Sammy, and Rachel.
 He looks forward to continuing his musical career on euphonium with a local wind ensemble, and at home with his guitar.
 He also tries to find time for reading, photography, and sports.